Saucony Cohesion 9 Review Facts

 Saucony decided to use its advanced grid technology in the heel area for this iteration of their Cohesion series.
 The heel grid system provides high-class stability and cushioning to a significant extent that will likely surprise some runners simply looking for a budget training shoe.
 While some users have no doubt about the authenticity of this feature, other have questioned whether or not any real difference can be felt from this new feature.
 One thing that can be immediately noticed is the heel cup, which helps add heel stability due to how firmly it can keep your heel in place while running.
 Ultimately, the addition of these features is terrific for the sake of heel strikers, but midfoot or forefoot strikers won’t feel a big difference.

 With a 12 mm drop, the Saucony Cohesion 9 is par for the course in the realm of running shoes.
 What may be surprising to some, however, is just how much cushion is used to facilitate the heel elevation.
 In order to achieve the ideal trifecta of low cost, high cushion, and excellent flexibility, Saucony used several mm of IMEVA material for the midsole of this shoe.
-The result is a sheer drop that is favored by flat runners with neutral gait.
+The result is a sheer drop that is favored by flat runners with a neutral gait.
 However, thanks to the extra cushion, runners with foot issues such as plantar fasciitis can feel relief from pain even with the extreme drop.

 - Stack height of 29mm